XLPE Insulated Cable and Wire

 - Does not contain chlorine nor release toxic gases

-While PVC has plenty of advantages in Wire and Cable applications, there are some notable downsides that shouldn’t be overlooked.
+Polyvinyl Chloride (PVC) has traditional advantages in Wire and Cable applications, however, there are notable downsides that should not be overlooked.

 - Difficult to recycle

 - Off-gassing carcinogenic fumes when exposed to heat during processing